what3words/w3w-rust-wrapper/README.md

 let autosuggest = what3words::Autosuggest::new("filled.count.so");
 ```

-The instance of `what3words::Autosuggest` also allows you to set clipping and focus:
+The instance of `what3words::Autosuggest` also allows you to set optional parameter(s) (i.e: clipping, focus, etc.):

 Example:

 ```rust